San José International Airport

-A courtesy shuttle connects Terminals A and B and the parkings lots, running every 10-15 minutes, 24 hours a day.
+A courtesy shuttle connects Terminals A and B and the parkings lots, running every 7 to 10 minutes from 2.30am to 1am.

 Facilities at the airport include several restaurants and cafés, wifi access, a gift shop, ATMs, bureaux de change, lounges, massage chairs and phones.
 Facilities for the disabled are good.

-Short-term parking at San José International Airport starts at $2 per half hour and goes up to $30 per day.
-Daily parking has a flat rate of $22 per 24 hours, and Economy Lot 1 has a daily rate of $15.
+Short-term parking at San José International Airport starts at $2 per 20 minutes and goes up to $30 per day.
+Daily parking has a flat rate of $22 per 24 hours, and Economy Lot 1 has a flat daily rate of $15.